Ayinzhang/ayinzhang/README.md

 <h3>About Me</h3>

-💡 &nbsp;I like to explore new technologies and develop some interesting games.\
+💡 &nbsp;I like to explore new technologies and develop some interesting game demos.\
 🎓 &nbsp;I'm currently studying Computer Science at the Northeastern University, China.\
 🌱 &nbsp;I'm on track for learning more about Game Engine and Computer Graphics.\
 💼 &nbsp;I did game-related internships at Baitian and Tencent.\